Srijan-7904/JobPortal/README.md

-🎓🚀 Job Portal for Freshers
+Job Portal for Freshers 🎓🚀

-Welcome to the Job Portal for Freshers, a dynamic web application designed to help fresh graduates kickstart their careers! 🌟 Employers can post job openings, while freshers can explore opportunities, build resumes, bookmark jobs, and even chat in real time.
+Welcome to the Job Portal for Freshers 🌟—a web-based job search and application platform designed to help recent graduates kick-start their careers!
+This portal allows employers to post job openings while freshers can explore jobs, build resumes, bookmark opportunities, and chat in real-time.

 ✨ Features
+For Freshers 👩‍🎓👨‍🎓

-✅ Job Browsing 🔍 – Discover entry-level job opportunities tailored for freshers.
+🔍 Job Browsing – Search and filter entry-level job opportunities.

-✅ Resume Builder 📝 – Create a professional resume directly within the platform.
+📝 Resume Builder – Create a professional resume within the platform.

-✅ Job Bookmarking ⭐ – Save your favorite jobs for later.
+📌 Job Bookmarking – Save job listings for later.

-✅ Employer Job Posting 📢 – Companies can post job listings easily.

-✅ Hackathon Support 💻 – Participate in hackathons and showcase your skills.

-✅ Real-Time Chat 💬 – Connect instantly with employers or other job seekers.
+💬 Real-Time Chat – Connect instantly with employers and fellow applicants.

-✅ User Profiles & Alerts 👤🔔 – Stay updated with job alerts and notifications.
+💼 Apply for Jobs – Submit applications directly through the portal.

+💻 Hackathon Participation – Join hackathons to showcase skills and gain experience.

+For Employers 🏢

+📋 Post Job Openings – Publish vacancies for freshers.

+📊 Manage Applications – View and track submitted resumes.

+🔎 Search Candidates – Find potential hires based on skills and experience.

+💬 Instant Communication – Interact with applicants via live chat.

 🛠️ Tech Stack

+Frontend

+HTML5

+CSS3

-Frontend: HTML, CSS, JavaScript
+JavaScript

+Backend

+PHP

+Database

+MySQL

+Server Requirements

+Apache Server

-Backend: PHP
+PHP 7+

-Database: MySQL
+MySQL

-🚀 Installation Guide
+⚙️ Installation & Setup

 1️⃣ Clone the Repository
-Open your terminal or command prompt.

-Run the following command to clone the repository:
+To get started, clone this repository to your local machine:

 git clone https://github.com/yourusername/JobPortal.git

-Navigate into the project folder:

 cd JobPortal

-2️⃣ Set Up the Database
+2️⃣ Set Up the Database 💾

+The SQL database file (job_portal.sql) is included in the repository.

+Importing the Database in phpMyAdmin:

+Open phpMyAdmin or any MySQL database management tool.

+Create a new database (e.g., job_portal).

+Click on the Import tab.

-Locate the database.sql file inside the JobPortal folder.
+Select the job_portal.sql file from the project directory.

+Click Go to import the database.

+For a step-by-step guide, watch this tutorial:

+How to Import an SQL Database

+3️⃣ Configure the Project

-Open your MySQL database and import the SQL file using the following command:
+Open the config.php file in the includes directory.

-mysql -u yourusername -p yourdatabase < JobPortal/database.sql

-Update your PHP configuration file (e.g., config.php) with your database credentials.
+Update the database credentials with your MySQL username, password, and database name.

-3️⃣ Set Up the Server
-Install a local server like XAMPP or WAMP (if not already installed).

-Move the JobPortal folder into the server’s root directory (e.g., htdocs for XAMPP).
+Save the changes.

+4️⃣ Run the Project

-Start Apache and MySQL services.
+Start your Apache and MySQL server (e.g., using XAMPP or WAMP).

-Run the following command in the terminal to start the server:

-php -S localhost:8000

-4️⃣ Access the Portal
+Place the project folder inside the htdocs directory (for XAMPP) or www (for WAMP).

-Open a web browser and visit:
+Open your browser and go to:

 http://localhost/JobPortal

-💾 Database Details
-The MySQL database includes tables for:

-Users 👥 – Store user profiles

-Jobs 📋 – Manage job postings

-Resumes 📄 – Save and edit resumes

-Bookmarks ⭐ – Track saved jobs

-Hackathons 🏆 – Organize and join hackathons

-Chats 💬 – Enable real-time messaging

-Make sure your MySQL server is running before importing the database.
+Register as a new user or log in to explore job opportunities!

 🤝 Contributing

-We welcome contributions! 🎉 If you have ideas to improve the platform, follow these steps:
+We welcome contributions!
+Feel free to fork the repository, make changes, and submit a pull request.

-Fork the repository 🍴

-Make your changes 🛠️

-Submit a pull request 📬